offsoc/onionplan/docs/appendixes/acme.md

       > subjectAltName extension that does not contain an Onion Domain Name.

-* To be in the safe side, however, there's no harm in keeping CAA fields in the IETF spec and in the torspec ([prop343][]).
+* To be in the safe side, however, there's no harm in keeping CAA fields in the IETF spec and in the torspec ([prop343][]) for the following reasons:
+  * If CA/B start to recommend or require CAA checking for .onion addresses, the specs would already indicate how that can be done.

+  * CAA is not only used during certificate issuance.
+It also stablishes ways to contact service operators and to report issues by using the `iodef`, `contactemail` and `contactphone` properties (see [RFC 6844][] for details).

+  * Retrieving this information would only need a library that can retrieve and decode Onion Service descriptors.

+ that Certificate Authorities can programmatically
+    contact service operators to report issues.

-* What matters most is whether ACME providers will be in practice required to do such checking.
+* What matters most during the initial implementation is whether ACME providers will be in practice required to do such checking.
 If they do, then implementation complexity might increase, as the ACME Server will need to use the Tor network to retrieve the certificate, or at least have some built-in logic to fetch descriptors directly from the HSDirs.

 [ballot 187]: https://archive.cabforum.org/pipermail/public/2017-March/009988.html
 [announcement]: https://cabforum.org/2017/03/08/ballot-187-make-caa-checking-mandatory/